In this section you can find answers to frequently asked questions about the California Paid Family Leave (PFL) program.

 receive PFL benefits?

 You can get PFL benefits after your pregnancy disability leave.
 Even if you received State Disability Insurance (SDI) payments during your pregnancy disability leave, you can subsequently take PFL to bond with your new child.
-The seven day waiting period required for SDI when taking pregnancy disability leave counts towards the seven day waiting period for PFL.

 11. I am not a U.S. citizen -